adrienverge/yamllint/docs/configuration.rst

  extends: default

  rules:
-   # 80 should be enough, but don't fail if a line is longer
+   # 80 chars should be enough, but don't fail if a line is longer
    line-length:
      max: 80
      level: warning